shadowfightbeast/deepvue/README.md

 2. React Router Dom: A routing library for React applications.
 3. Moment.js: A library for parsing, validating, manipulating, and formatting dates and times.
 4. Bootstrap: A front-end framework for developing responsive and mobile-first websites.
-5. react-chartjs-2: A wrapper for Chart.js to create dynamic charts in React.0
+5. react-chartjs-2: A wrapper for Chart.js to create dynamic charts in React.